Rodrigo Bijou Governments do not understand. We need hackers

-Rodrigo Bijou is a researcher of information security, threats, security analytics and to protect privacy.
-He has received the title Global Privacy Scholar from the International Association of Privacy Professionals.
-In addition to the above, he is also a Watson Fellow for the exploration of “Trust in Technology.”
+Rodrigo Bijou is an information security, threat, security analytics and privacy technology researcher.
+He has received the title Global Privacy Scholar from the International Association of Personal Data Protection Professionals (International Association of Privacy Professionals).
+In addition to the above, he is also a Watson Fellow for εξερεύνηση of “Trust in Technology.”

 Bijou has worked in the past as a security adviser to financial and technology industries such as Palantir.